MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Session Management.md

 - Sessions should have a defined lifetime after which they expire to reduce the risk of unauthorized access.
 Both server-side and client-side expiration mechanisms should be implemented.

 ### 5. **Session Cookies**
 - Most [[web applications]] use cookies to store session [[IDs]] on the client's browser.
-Secure attributes (Secure, HttpOnly, SameSite) should be set to protect these cookies.
+Secure [[Attributes]] (Secure, HttpOnly, SameSite) should be set to protect these cookies.

 ## [[Security]] Considerations

 ### 1. **[[Session Hijacking]]**
-- Attackers may steal or predict session IDs to impersonate a user.
-Secure generation and transmission of session IDs are vital to prevent this.
+- Attackers may steal or predict session [[IDS]] to impersonate a user.
+Secure generation and transmission of session [[IDS]] are vital to prevent this.

 ### 2. **Session Fixation**
 - An attacker sets a user's session ID to one known to them, allowing them to hijack the session after the user logs in.
-Regenerating session IDs upon login can mitigate this risk.
+Regenerating session [[IDS]] upon login can mitigate this risk.

 ### 3. **[[Cross-Site Scripting (XSS)]]**
 - XSS vulnerabilities can be exploited to steal session cookies.
 Setting the HttpOnly flag on cookies helps mitigate this by preventing access to the cookie via JavaScript.